openkfw/Oscar/doc/data-structures/in-database.md

 Data for layers in map view is stored in three different collections in database separately.
 Geographical data, informations about layers and styling and last data to be visualised.
 ### Geographical data
-Geographical data is supported only in [geojson format](https://geojson.org/) as of now.
+Geographical data is supported in [geojson format](https://geojson.org/) as of now.
 This data is stored in cloud storage (Azure Blob Storage) and information about it is stored in 'layerGeoData' collection in following structure:
 ```
 referenceId: unique id of this data, will be referred in specific layers
 name: name of the data, for easier human identification
-geoJSONUrl: route in api where this data can be found and fetched from
+geoDataUrl: route in api where this data can be found and fetched from
 updateDate: time of last change, added automatically in timestamp format
+format: file format
+featureIds: array with all Features properties names and fullnames of geographical areas & all existing values
+attributeIds: list of all available Features properties
+geometryDataTypes: types of geographical data
+geoMetadata: metadata specific for geodata file
 ```

 This data is loaded from 'GeoData.yml' config file directly in data/{{COUNTRY}} folder from following structure:
 ```
 referenceId: as in database
 name: as in database
-geoJSONUrl: complete url for data, the data will be fetched and stored in Azure Storage container, please consider licence before using a link with data
+geoDataUrl: complete url for data, the data will be fetched and stored in Azure Storage container, please consider licence before using a link with data
+format: file format
+featureIds: array with all Features properties names and fullnames of geographical areas & all existing values
+attributeIds: list of all available Features properties
+geometryDataTypes: types of geographical data
+geoMetadata: information about the geodata file
 ```

 ### Layer configuration and informations